-Note that part of the hard disk overall capacity is reserved as administration space.
+Note that part of the internal storage drive overall capacity is reserved as administration space.

-SSD is a large-capacity storage device which uses Solid-State Memory in place of a magnetic disk of the hard disk.
+- Some models are equipped with a "Solid-State Drive (SSD)" instead of a hard disk drive.
+In this manual, the word "HDD" or "Hard disk drive" also refers to the SSD unless otherwise stated. - SSD is a large-capacity storage device which uses Solid-State Memory in place of a magnetic disk of the hard disk.

-Under certain unusual conditions of prolonged non-use and/or exposure to high temperatures, the SSD might be vulnerable to data retention errors.
+Under certain unusual conditions of prolonged non-use and/or exposure to high temperatures, the HDD/SSD might be vulnerable to data retention errors.